spatie/laravel-translation-loader/README.md

 Want to use a different source for your translations?
 No problem!
 The package is [easily extendable](https://github.com/spatie/laravel-translation-loader#creating-your-own-translation-providers).

-Spatie is a webdesign agency based in Antwerp, Belgium.
+Spatie is a web design agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Support us